Mahfiz720/HC-09-Kik_Irpa/README.md

 *Took place in*
 ### BeCode Charleroi @ A6K-E6K

-*Environment*
-Work done in the environment of the web-developer training, organized by BeCode.
-This is an intensive 7-month training course resulting from an internship in a company.

 *Content*
 * README.md with accurate information about the work
 * index.hmtl in French and two more index for additionnal languages: NL, EN (index-nl.html / index-en.html)